Trial of former Mangano aide to last a week, prosecutors say

-Trial of Robert Walker, former Mangano aide, to last a week, prosecutors say
+Trial of Rob Walker, former Mangano aide, to last a week, prosecutors say

 Federal prosecutors Wednesday said that they anticipate the trial of Rob Walker, the ex-chief deputy of former Nassau County Executive Edward Mangano, to last a week.